xianhu/PSpider/README.md

 ④: Put the new urls to UrlQueue, and so Fetcher can get it
 ⑤: Put the saved items to ItemQueue, and so Saver can get it
 ⑥: Saver gets item from ItemQueue, and saves it to filesystem or database
+⑦: Proxieser gets proxies from web or database and puts proxies to ProxiesQueue
+⑧: Fetcher gets proxies from ProxiesQueue if needed, and makes requests based on this proxies

 2. procedure of distributed spider
 Similar with multi-threading spider.
 The only difference is getting url from redis instead of queue.